argoproj/argo-rollouts/docs/features/analysis.md

 data:
   personal-api-key: <newrelic-personal-api-key>
   account-id: <newrelic-account-id>
-  region: "us" # optional, defaults to "us" if not set
+  region: "us" # optional, defaults to "us" if not set.
+Only set to "eu" if you use EU New Relic
 ```